 In 2009, the Clinic celebrated its successes with the first annual Birthday Breakfast fundraising event.
 The Breakfast raised $70,000 in donations from current donors and 130 new supporters and honored three lifetime board members: Dr. David Gaw, Dr. John Lamb, and Mr. Charlie Martin.
 This has become Faith Family’s signature event and is deeply rooted in the caring community of physicians and supporters who believe in FFMC’s mission.

 In the Fall of 2010, thanks to a grant from the Community Foundation of Middle Tennessee, Faith Family launched a new wellness initiative called Journey to Wellness (formerly known as Journey to Health).
-The program was designed to tackle the chronic health problems (such as diabetes, hypertension, and high blood pressure) Dr. Henderson and the clinic staff regularly encountered and included patient education programs to help participants learn to lead healthier lives.
+The program was designed to tackle the chronic health problems such as diabetes, hypertension, and high blood pressure.

 2013 was a big year for the clinic beginning with the announcement of a new name – Faith Family Medical Center along with a fresh new logo and outreach campaign.
 The name “Center” was felt to better identify the comprehensive array of services offered to patients.
 In addition, FFMC expanded the administrative offices to make room for the Journey to Wellness program and open up space for an additional exam room in the Center.
 An Educational and Community Garden was planted as a vital part of Journey to Wellness’s educational programs.
 It was made possible by support from the BlueCross BlueShield of Tennessee Foundation of Nashville, Gardens of Babylon and the State of Tennessee.

-Most importantly in 2013, after an extensive search, Dr. Henderson stepped down as Medical Director and the Faith Family community welcomed Dr. Parker Panovec, from Jackson, TN, as the new Medical Director.
+In 2013, after an extensive search, Dr. Henderson stepped down as Medical Director, and the Faith Family community welcomed Dr. Parker Panovec, from Jackson, TN, as the new Medical Director.
 After 12 years at the helm, Dr. Henderson was ready to enjoy a semi-retirement (he continues to see patients on a part-time basis).
 Laura Hobson said of hiring Dr. Panovec “We have been seeking a medical director who would follow in Dr. Henderson’s footsteps and Dr. Panovec is an answer to this prayer.
 He is a talented physician, a gifted teacher and a caring individual.”